Skip to content

 Just fill in this quick form and we will email you an all inclusive price, don't worry we will never add you to any marketing lists - promise.
 If you want more information first thats great - just get in touch

-Just checking...We notice you've entered 1 for the number of people above.
-Our courses are generally for companies and organisations to put on at their venue for their staff or volunteers.
-Unfortunately it isn't viable to operate open courses, you're welcome to continue with your enquiry, we just wanted to highlight this.
+Just checking...We notice you've entered less than 3 for the number of people above.
+Our courses are generally for companies and organisations to book for their staff or volunteers.
+Please visit our available open courses list here which could be ideal for you.

 Clear pricing